 The biggest fear students have with AI is that it might miss a crucial detail.
 That’s where Named Entity Recognition (NER) comes in.
 NER ensures the AI knows the difference between a generic word and a critical technical term.

-Think about a medical student uploading a transcript.
-The NLP engine recognizes that "Mitosis" isn't just a word—it’s a specific biological process.
+A medical student uploads a transcript.
+The NLP engine recognizes that "Mitosis" is a specific biological process rather than just a word.
 It flags formulas, key dates, and influential figures automatically.
-Recent research published in Nature shows just how accurately NLP frameworks can extract relevant data from complex documents, ensuring that even the most technical details make it into your study guide.
+Recent research published in Nature shows how accurately NLP frameworks extract relevant data from complex documents, including technical details in the study guide.

 By understanding the context, the AI "tags" the most important parts of your document so you don't have to go hunting for them later.